Learning Farsi Online

 In Persian culture, food is vital in various celebrations and festivities; Iranians celebrate with food.
 Festive occasions allow Iranians to showcase their culinary skills and share their best Persian food dishes with family and friends.
 Many of these dishes have been passed down from previous generations and are essential to Persian food culture.

-The Art of Traditional Cooking Techniques in Persian Cuisine
+Traditional Cooking Techniques in Persian Cuisine

 Iranian cuisine has a unique flavor and aroma resulting from using traditional cooking techniques and ingredients.
 Many Iranian dishes are slow-cooked or simmered for hours, allowing the flavors to blend and intensify.
 Iranians also use a variety of Persian spices and herbs in their cooking to create a distinctive taste and aroma.